randiskhan/DX11Frame/README.md

 3) Create a class that extends CAppBase.
 4) Implement WinMain, instantiate your class, and call Run().

 This project is dependant on DirectX Tool Kit (http://directxtk.codeplex.com/).
-The binaries are not in the repository.
+A simple DirectXTK SDK (headers, libraries, and tools) is included in the repository.

-Earlier commits had WinMain in the static library.
-This is no longer the case.
-Caused more problems than it solved.
-Solutions to keep WinMain in lib have been discovered, but complicate things more than I'd like at this projects current development.
-Thanks for your help Scott!

 randiskhan (Randolph Stone) git@randskhan.com